Characterizing Atomic Motions

 - Circle-Tracking Atomic Motions (Click here to know more)

 These Atomic Motions work under feedback control rules that produce exponential convergence with critical damping responses for each target, direction, line, or circle.
-Each Atomic Motion has a single input parameter σ, which controls the spatial responsiveness (this is related to the static, geometrical trajectory of the car) of its motion.
+Each Atomic Motion has a single input parameter σ, which controls the spatial responsiveness (this is related to vehicles’ static, geometrical trajectories).
 We call the parameter a smoothness.
 The smoothness σ works in the motion responsiveness as follows:

 - A smaller smoothness σ makes convergence quicker and its transition part smaller.